karmada-io/karmada/docs/proposals/scheduling/cost-optimized-strategy/README.md

 - Enable the Karmada scheduler to be aware of the cost of member clusters.
 - Introduce a cost-optimized scheduling mode, where the scheduling takes cluster cost factors into consideration in this mode.
 ### Non-Goals
+- Use public cloud pricing API to calculate cluster's price by Karmada itself.
-When the workload has already been deployed, if the cluster prices change, the scheduler will reschedule based on the new prices.
+- When the workload has already been deployed, if the cluster prices change, the scheduler will reschedule based on the new prices.

 ## Proposal

 ### User Stories (Optional)